My finances, my projects, my life

 Even small amounts can build up significantly if you allow compounding to work its magic

 Even small amounts can build up significantly if you allow compounding to take effect.
-Invested each month at an average growth rate of 5% (approximately the long-run return from a diversified stock market investment), €50 every month (or €6000 invested in total) would grow to €7,800 over 10 years and almost €30,000 over 25 years (or just twice as much as the €15,000 invested in total).
-Quite attractive, provided we remember that it takes time and that we are far from such a growth rate at the time of publishing this article.
+Invested each month at an average growth rate of 5% (the approximate long-term return from a diversified stock market investment), €50 every month would grow to €7,800 over 10 years and almost €30,000 over 25 years, compared with total investment of €6,000 over 10 years and €15,000 over 25.
+Such returns would be extremely attractive, although it requires patience over time and 5% annual growth is by no means guaranteed.

 Pay attention to costs

-In general, the fixed fees tend to apply to shares or other exchange-listed products such as exchange-traded funds or listed closed-ended investment vehicles.
+In general, fixed fees tend to apply to shares or other exchange-listed products such as exchange-traded funds or listed closed-ended investment vehicles.

 The risk of excessive caution